 There is a requirement to ensure the Council sets a balanced budget, which requires difficult decisions to be taken and this includes proposals with negative impacts.
+School Crossing Patrol is a non-statutory service.

-That being said, the service cannot justify this proposal going ahead, as the Cleaning Service is a critical enabling service, the importance of which is absolutely paramount.
+That being said, the service cannot justify this proposal going ahead, as the School Crossing Patrol Service is a critical enabling service, the importance the service plays in ensuring our children and young people get to and from school safely each day is absolutely paramount.